textpattern/textpattern.github.io/installation/index.md

 The screen will also suggest deleting the `/setup` directory for security reasons, and troubleshooting your diagnostics.
 But when first logging in, Textpattern will land you at a location not mentioned in this screen, so here's the optimal course of action to take once you arrive at this confirmation step:

 1. Use your S/FTP client to connect to your web server.
 Go to the `/textpattern/setup` directory, and delete it (contents too).
 This eliminates one potential diagnostic warning you would otherwise see later.
-2. Return to your browser screen and click the "Main interface" link, which takes you to the administration login location.
+2. Return to your browser screen and select the "Main interface" link, which takes you to the administration login location.
 Log in using your new administrator account details (entered on the previous install screen), and check the box for remembering you, if you like.
 3. Proceed to the [Diagnostics panel](https://docs.textpattern.io/administration/diagnostics-panel), as Textpattern suggested, to troubleshoot any warnings and errors you see.
-4. Go to the public side of your website (the homepage), easy to do by clicking its name in the navigation bar of any admin-side location.
+4. Go to the public side of your website (the homepage), easy to do by selecting its name in the navigation bar of any admin-side location.
 Read the tips and suggestions provided on the default article titled, 'Welcome to your site'.
 They're based on the experience of veteran users and intended to fast-track your efforts at building your first Textpattern website.